 3. Goat Horns Never Stop Growing

-Horns continue to grow throughout a goats life.
+Horns continue to grow throughout a goat’s life.

 ©Anna-Artmade/Shutterstock.com

-That’s right, goat horns continue to grow as long as the goat is alive!
+That’s right, goat horns continue to grow as long as the goat is alive.
 It’s even possible to tell a goat’s age by counting the annual growth rings on its horns.
-As the goat ages, horn growth slows lengthwise and the horn begins to grow thicker and stronger around its base.
+As the goat ages, horn growth slows lengthwise, and the horn begins to grow thicker and stronger around its base.

 5. Goat Horns Help Regulate Body Temperature

 For this reason, some goat breeds should never be dehorned.
 The Angora goat, which has a thick, luxuriant coat, is one such type.
 They have no other way to keep cool in hot weather and may easily perish from overheating.
-Goats that live in hot climates are particularly susceptible to this condition.
+Goats that live in hot climates are particularly susceptible to this happening.

 Many goats are dehorned for safety reasons either as kids or as adults.